Single Parents, Special Needs and PTSD, Pt. 9

 Post Seven: Finding Balance while Raising a Child with Special Needs

-Part Eight: PTSD, Stress, and Moving On as Special Needs Parents
+Post Eight: PTSD, Stress, and Moving On as Special Needs Parents

-Now, let’s take a look at what Dr. Mathies has to say to single parents who ask this question every single day: What advice can you give single parents who have PTSD and do everything themselves with little outside help?
+Now, let’s take a look at what Dr. Matheis has to say to single parents who ask this question every single day: What advice can you give single parents who have PTSD and do everything themselves with little outside help?

 Raising a child or children as a single parent is hard.
 When you have a child with special needs, your resources and stamina will be depleted even quicker.
 Here are some easy and inexpensive ways to find some relief: